Skip to content

 This example performs batch image classification using Sedona and Wherobots.
 It reads raster data from an S3 bucket, applies a classification model to each image, extracts the most confident prediction for each image, and displays a few sample images along with their predicted labels.

-Raster inference is not available to Community Edition customers.
-For more information on the different plans available, see Wherobots Pricing.
+Raster inference is not available to Community Edition Organizations.
+To perform raster inference, you need access to Wherobots' GPU-Optimized runtimes.
+For more information on GPU-Optimized runtimes, see Runtimes.
+For more information on the different Organization plans available, see Wherobots Pricing.

 Raster inference example script